583 Sensory Words to Take Your Writing from Blah to Brilliant

 Goodbye to indifferent readers ready to move on to something, anything, else.

 You now know why sensory details are so effective.
-You know how to sprinkle descriptive words and phrases throughout your content.
+You know how to sprinkle this literary device throughout your content to paint a vivid description.
 And you now have a massive, ever-growing list of sensory words to bookmark and come back to again and again.

 Variations of the following quote have been attributed to everyone from Carl W. Buehner to Maya Angelou, but regardless of who said it, and how they said it, it’s true: